 How do you do it?

-Well, there are few different ways that people do it for extra boost or weight loss.
+Well, there’s a few different ways that people do it for an extra boost or weight loss.
 Here’s the list of the most popular approaches.

 1.)
 16/8 – this is ideal for those who want to lose body fat and build muscle.
 Fast for 16 hours each day and then eat for the remaining 8 hours.
 For beginners, you can do fasting for 14 hours then eat within a 10-hour window.